AdaCore/spark2014/lrm/source/declarations-and-types.rst

 Additionally, the view of an entity introduced by a deferred constant declaration is in
 |SPARK|, even if the initializing expression in the corresponding completion is not in |SPARK|.

-.. todo:: TJJ and RCC think we need to allow for a deferred constant declaration to have a Global aspect here, to show the variables that the constant's value is derived from.
-Target: D1/CDR.

 Derived Types and Classes
 -------------------------